Atlas-free Brain Network Transformer

 \subsection{Sex Classification}

 Resting-state fMRI reveals intrinsic functional-connectivity patterns that systematically differ between males and females.
 This allows us to train a machine learning model to predict the biological sex from these connectivity features.
+For this classification task, elastic net adopts the logistic regression formulation for training, all other classification models were trained by minimizing the cross-entropy loss.
 The classification accuracy, sensitivity, specificity and the AUROC obtained from each approach are given in Table \ref{tab:main_results}.
 The proposed atlas-free BNT consistently outperforms all atlas-based baselines.
 Within the atlas-free framework, we observe that parcellations derived using agglomerative clustering (AC) yield slightly better performance than those produced by spectral clustering (SC).
 This advantage likely arises because AC is more effective at generating internally homogeneous clusters.
 However, AC operates in a stepwise, greedy fashion, merging two clusters at a time, and therefore requires considerably more computation time than SC.
 Across the atlas-based approaches, connectivity-driven atlases substantially outperform the anatomical AAL atlas, with the Craddock-400 atlas achieving the best overall results.